Procedural Composite Material - Macro Foam

 Ideally this type of model would be printed on an Objet, but very soft PLA would work for the soft spots.
 All parts could be printed hollow to create the lowest overall density.
 Assuming the spheres and supports are solid, the material is about 22% solid material, 16% soft material, and 62% empty space.
 This model uses very large elements because of the limitations of working with polygons, and the reproducible detail on FDM/FFM machines.
 I will upload a high-res version with finer features soon.

 This is from my series of volumetric objects created to help people explore the differences between polygonal and volumetric representations of objects.

 Learn more about the benefits of volume-based data structures for 3D printing here:

 Read more on the subject in my post on Engineering.com here:

 Liked ByView All

 Procedural Composite Material - Macro Foam by aeron203 is licensed under the Creative Commons - Attribution license.

-We're sure aeron203 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure aeron203 would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).